-- 1. The parent property from which the cluster lot development proposal is created shall have a minimum lot area of 20 ha (50 acres). - 2.
-The single internal road serving the cluster lot development shall be a private road built and maintained to Ontario Building Code standards or such private road standards established by the Township. - 3.
+- 1. The parent property from which the cluster lot development proposal is created shall have a minimum lot area of 20 ha (50 acres). - The single internal road serving the cluster lot development shall be a private road built and maintained to Ontario Building Code standards or such private road standards established by the Township. - 3.
 The access point to the development from the public road must be located so that no safety hazards are created at the intersection.
 A Traffic Impact Statement supporting the proposed development may be required. - 4.
 Lots are to be serviced either by private individual water and sewage systems or by communal systems.
 A communal water and sewage system shall be established in accordance with the requirements of this Plan.
 Appropriate servicing studies, including a hydrogeological review shall be required. - 5.
-The overall density of development shall be approximately one residential lot per hectare of land, excluding the retained parcel.
+The overall density of development shall be approximately one residential lot per one hectare of land, excluding the retained parcel.
 The size of the individual freehold lots may be as small 0.4 hectares provided sufficient common land is provided to meet the overall density of one residential lot per hectare of land.
-The minimum lot size shall not include lands within a Natural Hazard or within a provincially significant wetland. - 6.
-Generally, the placement of dwellings within the cluster lot development shall be determined based on the following considerations: - (i) houses should either be set back from the nearest public road a minimum of 30 metres or the dwellings must be screened from such road by topography or mature vegetation; - (ii) the siting of dwellings shall take into consideration the significant landscape features, vegetation, wildlife habitats or other resources on the property and avoid such areas; - (iii) the siting of dwellings shall blend as much as possible with the natural landscape so that the rural character is relatively undisturbed;
+The minimum lot size shall not include lands within a Natural Hazard or within a provincially significant wetland. - Generally, the placement of dwellings within the cluster lot development shall be determined based on the following considerations: - (i) houses should either be set back from the nearest public road a minimum of 30 metres or the dwellings must be screened from such road by topography or mature vegetation; - (ii) the siting of dwellings shall take into consideration the significant landscape features, vegetation, wildlife habitats or other resources on the property and avoid such areas; - (iii) the siting of dwellings shall blend as much as possible with the natural landscape so that the rural character is relatively undisturbed;

 - (iv) when the 30-metre setback can be reduced due to a screen of mature vegetation, agreements must be entered into that ensure the screening effect of the vegetation is not compromised.
 The site plan control process may be used to carry out this requirement. - 7.
-Cluster lot development shall be subject to MDS requirements of this Plan. - 8.
+Cluster lot development shall be subject to MDS requirements of this Plan. - 2.
 The cluster lot development may include land held in common ownership to be used as open space for recreation, as a site for communal systems or for an access road right-of-way.
-Such land shall be managed under a "common elements condominium". - 9.
-The Natural Resources, Natural Heritage and Hazard Land policies of this Plan shall apply to all cluster lot development proposals. - 10.
+Such land shall be managed under a "common elements condominium". - The Natural Resources, Natural Heritage and Hazard Land policies of this Planshall apply to all cluster lot development proposals.
+The Resources policies of Section 4, Environmental policies of Section 5, and the Public Health and Safety policies of Section 6 shall apply to all cluster lot development proposals. - 10.
 Any necessary supporting studies, identified through the preconsultation process, including EIS, Stormwater, Servicing, Archeological, hydrogeological and terrain analysis will be required to be submitted with the application for consent and not as conditions of consent approval. - 11.
 Proponents of cluster lot development proposals shall be required to submit an accurate site plan which identifies lot sizes, frontage, lands to be held in common ownership, proposed building and septic system envelopes, natural features including treed areas, slopes, watercourses, drainage courses and low areas subject to ponding/flooding. - 12.
-Understanding that the cluster lot development is through the consent process and that conditions associated with a consent application must be completed within two years of the decision, it is very important that cluster lot development proposals go through a rigorous preconsultation to ensure that all necessary studies are completed upfront.
 Applications for cluster lot developments will be required to submit the necessary supporting documents in accordance with the policies of this Plan.